medbai2/common-react/README.md

 # @medbai/common-react

-Shared React components, utilities, and styles for MedBai projects.
+Shared React components, utilities, and styles for React projects.

 ## Overview

-This package provides a comprehensive design system and shared components for React applications in the MedBai ecosystem.
+This package provides a comprehensive design system and shared components for React applications.
 It includes:

 - **Design System**: CSS variables, base styles, and component styles
 - **Reusable Components**: Button, Input, Table, StatusBanner, and more